Caching in Yii2 and speed comparisons

 Cache Example

-We are going to use a simple example to compare the time it takes to process the request with or without cache.
+We will use a simple example to compare the time it takes to process the request with or without a cache.
 Install a Yii2 project and follow along.

 Create Migration